openvswitch/openvswitch.github.io/support/dist-docs/OPENFLOW-1.1+.md.txt

     Transactional modification.
 OpenFlow 1.4 requires to support flow_mods and port_mods in a bundle if bundle is supported.
     (Not related to OVS's 'ofbundle' stuff.)
+    Implemented as an OpenFlow 1.4 feature.
+Only flow_mods and port_mods are supported in a bundle.
+If the bundle includes port mods, it may not specify the OFPBF_ATOMIC flag.
+Nevertheless, port mods and flow mods in a bundle are always applied in order and consecutive flow mods between port mods are made available to lookups atomically.
     [EXT-230]
     [optional for OF1.4+]